-4 Save your project by typing (S) ((Ctr) (S)).
-A file browser window will open; save your project file in this lesson's folder (Lesson 01-Basic Animation), and give it a name that makes sense, such as (Basic Animation v1).
+4 Select File > Save to save your project.
+The shortcut is (Ctr) (Ctr) (S) on Windows).
+A file browser window will open; save your project file in this lesson's folder (Lesson 01-Basic Animation), and give it a name that makes sense, such as "Basic Animation v1".

 It is a good idea to give projects version numbers so you can keep track of revisions; it also allows you to take advantage of the nifty File > Increment and Save function.
 Instead of just saving your project, Increment and Save will save your project under a new version number, leaving a trail of previous versions in case you ever need to go back.
-The shortcut is Shift S (Ctr) Alt Shift S).After Effects also has an Auto Save function; it's under Preferences > Auto-Save.
+After Effects also has an Auto Save function; it's under Preferences > Auto-Save.